-According to research, a child should have an initial screening between 6 and 12 months of age.
-After that, routine eye health and vision screenings throughout childhood should be performed in order to help detect any abnormalities as the eyes develop.
-Then, unless otherwise recommended, every two years thereafter until the age of 18.
+According to research, a child should receive an initial eye screening between 6 and 12 months of age.
+After that, annual eye health and vision screenings should be performed to detect any abnormalities as the eyes develop. (unless otherwise recommended)

-For a newborn, an optometrist should examine the baby’s eyes and perform a test called the “red reflex test” which is a basic indicator that the eyes are normal.
-In the case that the baby is premature or at high risk for medical problems for other reasons, has signs of abnormalities, or has a family history of serious vision disorders in childhood, the optometrist should perform a comprehensive exam.
+For newborns, an optometrist will examine the baby’s eyes and perform a test called the red reflex test, a basic indicator of eye health.
+If the baby is premature or at high risk of medical problems, has signs of abnormalities, or has a family history of serious vision disorders in childhood, the optometrist will perform a comprehensive eye exam.

-For a Preschooler, between the ages of 3 and 3½, a child’s visual acuity and eye alignment should be assessed.
-If the child is diagnosed with misaligned eyes (strabismus), "lazy eye” (amblyopia), refractive errors (astigmatism, myopia, hyperopia), or any other focusing problems, it’s important to begin treatment as soon as possible to ensure successful vision correction and life-long benefits.
+A preschooler’s visual acuity and eye alignment should be assessed between the ages of 3 and 3½.
+If the child receives a diagnosis of misaligned eyes (strabismus), lazy eye (amblyopia), refractive errors (astigmatism, myopia, hyperopia), or any other focusing problems, treatment should begin as soon as possible to ensure successful and long-lasting vision correction.